Fraud Detection Reference Implementation

 Legacy rules can create operational drag and unmanaged risk spillover

-Expected performance and operating indicators for fraud operations and governance teams running calibrated decisioning.
+Expected outcomes for fraud operations and governance

 Net fraud loss run-rate